Blank0082/react-broswerrouter-githubpages-example/README.md

 ## Running the Development Server

 To run the project locally for development, use the following command:

 ```bash
 npm start
 ```

 This will start a development server at http://localhost:3000, where you can view the app.

 ## Deploying to GitHub Pages

-To deploy the project to GitHub Pages, follow these steps:
+To deploy the project to **GitHub Pages**, follow these steps:

-1. In the package.json file, set the homepage field to the URL of your GitHub Pages project.
+1. In the package.json file, set the **homepage** field to the URL of your GitHub Pages project.
 For example:

 ```json
 {
   "homepage": "https://{your-github-username}.github.io/{your-repo-name}"
 }
 ```

-2. Set the basename in the src/index.js file:
+2. Set the **basename** in the src/index.js file:

 ```javascript
 <BrowserRouter basename="/{your-repo-name}">
 ```

-3. Make sure the publicPath is set correctly in webpack.config.js:
+3. Make sure the **publicPath** is set correctly in webpack.config.js:

 ```javascript
 publicPath: '/{your-repo-name}/',
 ```

 4. Run the deploy command:

 ```bash
 npm run deploy
 ```